beast-dev/beast-mcmc/release/common/README.txt

 __________________________________________________________________________
 4) RUNNING BEAST

-To run BEAST simply double-click the "BEAST v1.7.x.exe" file in the BEAST folder.
+To run BEAST simply double-click the "BEAST v1.7.x" application in the BEAST folder.
 You will be asked to select a BEAST XML input file.

 Alternatively open a Command window and type:

 	java -jar lib/beast.jar input.xml

 Where "input.xml" is the name of a BEAST XML format file.
 This file can either be created from scratch using a text editor or be created by the BEAUti program from a NEXUS format file.

 For documentation on creating and tuning the input files look at the documentation and tutorials on-line at: